Eutaw Springs: Bloodiest Battle of the American Revolution

 Rawdon Pursues Greene.
 Americans Assume Offensive

-Francis Lord Rawdon
+Lord Francis Rawdon

 Once more, a British army tried to catch the elusive Greene as the crafty American general wore down his opponent by keeping one march ahead.
 Eventually, Rawdon had to abandon the pursuit after his men were too exhausted and malnourished to continue.
 In spite of the fact that Ninety Six was the only remaining inland British outpost after the fall of Augusta, Georgia on June 6th, (Savannah which was evacuated on July 11, 1782 was a coastal outpost), Rawdon decided to burn it and withdraw the garrison to Charlestown, South Carolina.
 The long and arduous campaigning plus bouts of malaria had taken its toll on Rawdon’s health.
 He resigned and departed for England on July 20, 1781, leaving Colonel Alexander Stewart in command of the garrison at Charleston.